<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-KVC3WS8" height="0" width="0" style="display:none;visibility:hidden">

 • Certifications

-• More specific data points collected with a volunteer pre-screening questionnaire tool, such as preferred times to volunteer and other personal interests
+• Any specific data points collected in a volunteer questionnaire, like preferred times to volunteer and personal interests

-The payoff for establishing clear data reporting protocols, asking volunteers for more information and configuring your software to handle it all is practically immediate.
+The payoff for establishing clear data reporting protocols, asking volunteers for more information, and configuring your software to handle it all is practically immediate when you start segmenting your volunteers.

-Think of all the ways you could better target your campaign planning and marketing strategies.
+Think of the many ways you could improve your campaign planning and marketing strategies.
 Sending volunteer event invites to those within a 30-mile radius of the project site, for instance, saves your team effort and ensures your emails won’t flood the inboxes of those who most likely wouldn’t be able to attend anyway.

 Use your organization’s integrated tools to provide a more personalized experience at all levels of your volunteer program:

 • Use customized greetings.
-Integrate your email automation tools and volunteer management database to populate emails with recipients’ names.
-Simple expressions of attention like this leave a great impression on new volunteers.
+Integrate your email automation or text messaging tools and volunteer management database to populate messages with recipients’ names.
+Thoughtful moves like this leave a great impression on volunteers.

 • Personalize volunteer opportunities.
-Use volunteer preferences to populate the “upcoming volunteer opportunities” section of your email based on their preferences.
-It will increase the chances that your organization will fill the slot — and of the volunteer doing something that makes them happy.
+Use volunteer preferences to populate the “upcoming volunteer opportunities” section of your emails or volunteer portal based on their preferences.
+This increases the chances that your organization will fill open slots—and that volunteers will get to do work they enjoy.

 • Provide volunteer statistics.
-When volunteers see how long they have been volunteering for your organization, how many hours they have devoted or how many events they have volunteered at, they’ll feel reaffirmed that you are recognizing all of the time and energy that they are giving.
-A volunteer who is having a slow year might even pick up an extra shift after seeing their numbers.
+When volunteers see how long they have been volunteering for your organization, how many hours they have devoted, or how many volunteer events they’ve attended, they’ll feel confident that you recognize all of the time and energy that they give.
+Alternatively, a volunteer having a slow year might even pick up an extra shift after seeing their numbers.

-Most nonprofits, particularly larger ones that require more comprehensive management and database tools, ask their prospective volunteers to complete an application or provide additional information in some way before getting started.
+Most nonprofits, particularly larger ones that require more comprehensive management and database tools, ask their prospective volunteers to complete an application or provide additional information or materials before getting started.

-Your website or volunteer management system should include an easy-to-find checklist of required materials that new volunteers will need to provide, like copies of identification.
-When developing your online application or questionnaire, customize the fields to provide you with the most useful information possible.
-You’ll likely want to include:
+When developing your online application or screening questionnaire, customize the fields to provide you with the most useful information possible.
+You’ll likely want to ask for:

 • Contact information and location